princepatrick/image-edit-evaluation/README.md

 All the prompts are listed in /image-rating-instructions/Prompts_Final_Categories.csv

 If you wish to reuse our manual rating for your research, please use the template found at /image-rating-instructions/Rating_Template_Final.xlsx and brief introduction on each category and rating criteria is listed in /image-rating-instructions/ImageChallengeCategories_RatingInstruction.txt

+The scripts used to generate the auto rating metrics and other visualizations are present in the image-rating-instuctions/scripts along with instruction for the docker image